-Román Hernández is the Office Managing Partner of the Troutman Pepper Portland office.
+Román Hernández is a partner at the law firm of Cable Huston, LLP.
 Mr. Hernández has a national litigation practice and focuses his practice in the areas of employment law and commercial litigation.

 Mr. Hernández is a former National President of the Hispanic National Bar Association (HNBA).
 He is also a founder and former Chairman of the Board of Directors of the HNBA Legal Education Fund, the HNBA’s charitable foundation which develops pipeline programs for Hispanic youth considering entering the legal profession.
 In July 2020, he was appointed to the HNBA’s Special Committee on Law Enforcement Reform and Racial Justice.
 He is the 2020 recipient of “The Edwin J. Peterson Professionalism Award” presented by the Oregon Bench and Bar Commission on Professionalism and the 2019 Recipient of the “President’s Diversity & Inclusion Award” by the Oregon State Bar.